SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

 add-to-cart-function

-The WordPress ecosystem offers installable themes that have been designed by creators to have a modern look and feel, page structure, and even some built-in features.
-Themes vary greatly in design with some being very purpose-built while others have their own built-in styling tools for end-user customization.
-While the addition of a theme and some content will typically yield a production-ready content website, many site owners go further by adding functionality to their website.
+While the addition of a free or premium theme and some content will typically yield a production-ready content website, many site owners go further by adding functionality as they build a WordPress website.
 For example, a web store will need a product catalog, a shopping cart, and a means to accept online payments.
 Even content websites are likely to need a lead generation form or perhaps an image rotator or video player.

 So the cost of building a custom WordPress site clearly depends on the objectives of the website, the features needed, and whether there are built-in plugins that can fulfill those needs.
-At SOLTECH when a client says they want to build a website, we typically start our discovery process by asking some leading questions like:

 • Who are the intended users?